kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

       f.writetofits("standard.fits", history=False, comment=False)

+      # or use parameter append to append to an existing file:
+      f.writetofits("existing.fits", append=True, history=False, comment=False)

 We use the method with external headers also to create all sky maps.
 In the next example we demonstrate how a graticule is created for an all sky map.